Could You Have Carpal Tunnel Syndrome?

 What Causes Carpal Tunnel Syndrome?

 Carpal tunnel syndrome is caused when pressure is placed on the median nerve, one of the major nerves that runs from the arm to the wrist, and which passes through a narrow opening called the carpal tunnel.
+You may experience numbness, weakness, tingling sensations or even pain.
+This is called carpal tunnel syndrome.

 “It doesn’t take a lot of pressure to impact the nerve,” according to Angela Polmateer, a certified hand therapist at Franciscan Health Physical, Occupational & Speech Therapy Lafayette.